alirezagsm/Trayy/README.md

 ## 🚀 Getting Started

 1. Kick things off by downloading `Trayy.zip` and unzipping it to reveal the magic inside!
-2. Make sure `Trayy.exe` and `hook.dll` are hanging out in the same folder, then run the app to get the party started.
+2. Make sure `Trayy.exe` and `hook.dll` are hanging out in the same folder.
+Now, Windows Defender might raise an eyebrow but fear not!
+Trayy is harmless and also open source.
+Run the app to get the party started.
 3. Time to pick your superpowers:
    - **Send to Tray also when Closed**: Even if you hit the X button, your app will just chill in the tray.
    - **Do not show on Taskbar**: Your app will become the ultimate hide-and-seek champion, staying off the taskbar completely.